 I wouldn’t normally care about a Duolingo earnings call.
 However, tomorrow’s quarterly call has my interest.

-Three months ago is when Luis Von Ahn fast followed Tobi at Spotify, declaring that Duolingo would be “AI-first.”
-If you actually read the announcement, it was milquetoast.
+Three months ago Duolingo’s CEO Luis Von Ahn fast followed Tobi at Spotify, declaring that Duolingo would be “AI-first.”
+Beyond the headline the actual announcement reads as milquetoast.
 But, communication is perception.

-The youth that Duolingo cultivated as a consumer base was pissed.
+The youth that Duolingo cultivated as a consumer base saw the headline and were pissed.

 So what did they perceive?